apoishi/trybe-to-do-list-docker/README.md

   <summary markdown="span"><strong>:us: English</strong></summary><br />

 ## 💻 About the project

+This is the first project of the Back-end curriculum developed at Trybe.

-This repository contains a full-stack application: a to do list!
-This application needs to be containerized to work.
-I have developed the configuration files for each specific front: Front-end, Back-end and, for a test application that validates if the applications are communicating.
+This repository contains a full-stack application: a to-do list!
+In this proposed challenge, for the application to work, it needs to be containerized through Docker.
+Trybe provided the front-end, back-end and, tests files and, I have developed the Docker configuration files.

-Project developed at Trybe, as part of their Back-end curriculum.

-The Back-end and the Front-end were provided by Trybe, and the configuration files for Docker were developed by me.

 ## 🚀 Built with
-> This project were developed using the following technologies
+> This project were developed using the following technology

 - Docker